sagemathinc/gcloud-pricing-calculator/README.md

 ## Todo

-I intend to write some convenience functionality that uses the parsed data to actually do useful things.
+- I intend to write some convenience functionality that uses the parsed data to actually do useful things.
 That's not implemented yet.

+- We only get data about instances from [https://cloud.google.com/compute/vm\-instance\-pricing](https://cloud.google.com/compute/vm-instance-pricing) .
+The data about disks and images is templated in via Javascript somehow, so that's simply not available to parse.
+Thus this package provides _**no information about disk pricing**_.

 ## Warning